Mens1s/Applications/README.md

 <h2>2.
 Calculator Project </h2>
 <p> I create my first GUI with PyQt5 in this project.
 I learned most of things and this project is my start path to create something</p>
 <img src="https://www.linkpicture.com/q/first_2.png" widht="120" height="120">

+<h2>3.
+Typing Speed Project </h2>
+<p> I set random text and I want to write them in the input area.
+Whem you end your writing, you can see anmounts of correct word and time.